minprog/project/milestones/55 screencast/10 Final Report.md

 * Always show all features: anything that's not in the video does not exist.

-For the ABM-track, the requirements for the screencast are a bit different.

-* Start with what you modelled, why you think it is relevant and what research questions you wanted to answer.

-* Quickly go over all the main components of the model.
-Explain how your agents work and why you modelled them in this way.
-Keep in mind that you model in a certain way in order to answer your research question.

-* Show the visualisation of your model.
-Let it run for a bit and point out the dynamics you think are interesting and relevant.
-You can maybe also change some parameters and show the effect on the model's behavior.

-* Finally, show the result of your experiment, and thus answer your research question.
-The result will usually be a figure that you generated from running the model over different parameters.
-You can quickly show the graph and discuss the conclusions you draw from it.

 Your demo may be narrated in either Dutch or English.
 Make sure your demonstration does not take longer than 6 minutes.
 PowerPoint or other tools are not allowed, just show the product.

 ## Tip